sideeffects/HoudiniEngineForUnreal/README.md

 # Houdini Engine for Unreal - Version 3

-> The source code in this branch is intended to be used with Unreal Engine 5.6 and 5.5, but should also be compatible with previous versions of UE5.
+> The source code in this branch is intended to be used with Unreal Engine 5.7, 5.6 and 5.5, but should also be compatible with earlier versions of UE5.

 Welcome to the repository for the Houdini Engine For Unreal Plugin.